yazz/VisualJS/README.md

 #### What is Yazz Pilot's killer feature?
 Pilot's killer feature is being able to Simple applications in minutes, without having to setup Jenkins pipelines, Git, or anything else.
 It is ideal for demos or small throwaway apps.

+#### Is Yazz Production ready?
+Who should use Yazz today?
+Anyone wishing to build a web UI on top of a web service.

+#### How much will Dark cost?
+Yazz Pilot is free to download and use.
+We will be releasing a hosted version at some point.

 #### Is there commercial support for Pilot?
 If you require commercial support then please go to https://yazz.com

+### I'm worried about vendor lock-in - what happens if Yazz goes out of business?
+Yazz Pilot is Open Source so you can download the opensource repo or fork the Github repo.

+### I'm worried about vendor lock-in - what happens if Yazz stays in business but I still need to move off?
+Yazz is basewd on VueJS, HTML, and Javascript so you can slowly migrate to similar technologies in the ecosystem.

+### I want to write libraries for Yazz - how can I take part in the Yazz community/ecosystem?
+We will be releasing our dev guidelines soon.

+### How does version control work in Dark?
+Yazz removes the complexity of separate version control systems like git.
+Changes to your code are structured using distributed diff algorithms.

+### How does Yazz relate to Unison language
+There is no relation except that both Unison and Yazz are based on the principal of immutable code.

 #### Is there community for Pilot?
 You can be the first to join us here http://yazz-workspace.slack.com